iago-bm/NanoPEACH_code/README.md

 This repository contains the code referenced in the paper **Redundant Cross-Correlation for Drift Correction in SEM Nanoparticle Imaging**.
-A preprint will be published on arXiv shortly.
+A preprint is available on arXiv: [arxiv.org/abs/2410.23390](https://arxiv.org/abs/2410.23390)

 ### Example usage